 |Internal medicine, subsequent hospital visits||Family medicine, subsequent hospital visits|

-Between 2000 and 2017, the frequency of using 99231 dropped for both specialties, and the frequency of using the highest-level subsequent hospital visit increased for both specialties, considerably.
-The middle code, 99232, the “safe, fly-under-the-radar” code increased for both specialties.
+Between 2000 and 2019, the frequency of using 99231 dropped for both specialties, and the frequency of using the highest-level subsequent hospital visit increased for both specialties, considerably.
+The middle code, 99232, the “safe, fly-under-the-radar” code decreased for internal medicine and increased for family medicine.

 Now, let’s look at current data and compare FM, IM and hospitalists.
 Hospitalists have the lowest frequency of using 99231, and the highest frequency of using 99233.
-Subsequent visits require only two of the three key components.
+In 2021, the year of this data, subsequent visits required two of the three key components.

 Observation, and admission and discharge on the same day, 99218—99220, 99234—99236